The Goldman Sachs Group Reiterates “€2.10” Price Target for Telefónica Deutschland (ETR:O2D)

-The Goldman Sachs Group set a €2.10 ($2.47) price objective on Telefónica Deutschland (ETR:O2D) in a research note published on Tuesday morning, Borsen Zeitung reports.
-The firm currently has a sell rating on the stock.
+The Goldman Sachs Group set a €2.10 ($2.47) target price on Telefónica Deutschland (ETR:O2D) in a research report sent to investors on Monday morning, Borsen Zeitung reports.
+The brokerage currently has a sell rating on the stock.

 About Telefónica Deutschland